AEFeinstein/Super-2024-Swadge-FW/main/modes/games/swadgimon/Docs/GameDesignDoc.md

 | 70 <= X < 80 | Badge 7 |
 | 80 <= X < 100 | Badge 8 |

-`DA = Pokemon Level + Obedience cap) * R / 256`
+`DA = Monster Level + Obedience cap) * R / 256`
 - R is random value[0..255]
-If DA is greater than Obedience cap, pokemon disobeys
+If DA is greater than Obedience cap, monster disobeys

-If disobedient, use the same formula to get action disobedient pokemon takes
+If disobedient, use the same formula to get action disobedient monster takes

 If DA < Obedience Cap, uses a random move that wasn't specified by trainer.
 If false, generate rand[0..255]

-If Rand[0..255] < (Pokemon Level - Obedience cap), Pokemon goes to sleep
+If Rand[0..255] < (Monster Level - Obedience cap), monster goes to sleep

-Otherwise, if Rand[0..255] < 2 * (Pokemon Level - Obedience cap), Pokemon does confusion damage to itself
+Otherwise, if Rand[0..255] < 2 * (Monster Level - Obedience cap), monster does confusion damage to itself

 #### Moves